jvick1/Web_Dev_101/JS_Development/ReadMe.md

 1. Primitive Data Types:

--String: Represents textual data, enclosed in single or double quotes.
+- String: Represents textual data, enclosed in single or double quotes.

--Number: Represents numeric data, including integers and floating-point numbers.
+- Number: Represents numeric data, including integers and floating-point numbers.

--Boolean: Represents a logical value, either true or false.
+- Boolean: Represents a logical value, either true or false.

--Null: Represents the intentional absence of any value.
+- Null: Represents the intentional absence of any value.

--Undefined: Represents a variable that has been declared but not assigned a value.
+- Undefined: Represents a variable that has been declared but not assigned a value.

--Symbol: Represents a unique identifier.
+- Symbol: Represents a unique identifier.
 Introduced in ECMAScript 6 (ES6).

 2. Complex Data Types:

--Object: Represents a collection of key-value pairs, where keys are strings (or symbols) and values can be any data type, including other objects.
+- Object: Represents a collection of key-value pairs, where keys are strings (or symbols) and values can be any data type, including other objects.

--Function: A special type of object that can be invoked.
+- Function: A special type of object that can be invoked.

--Array: A special type of object used to store ordered collections of data, indexed by integers starting from 0.
+- Array: A special type of object used to store ordered collections of data, indexed by integers starting from 0.

 JavaScript is a dynamically typed language, meaning variables can hold values of any data type, and data types are automatically converted as needed during operations.